 cons: initial set-up of a drip system is more costly than with sprays, plus it’s harder to see the overall functioning of the drip system.
 Breaks in the line or clogs are hard to notice until there’s a major leak or when plants start to die.

-Ecotopes is conscious of the scarcity of water that exists in our area.
-In seasons when our lakes are depleted, we need an irrigation system that’s accurate enough to deliver what plants require without wasting resources.
+Smart irrigation is critical to plant success in the urban context, but water usage must be optimized.
+Ecotopes is conscious of the scarcity of water that exists in our area, especially in seasons when our lakes are depleted.
 Even when our reservoirs are topped off, we want to demonstrate only best practices concerning the environment.

 Irrigation is performed under the TCEQ license of Steven Shelton (LI00016772).